-\Cref{lem:compute-m,lem:invert-param} (and the sentence after the latter) justify that these target coefficients of $f_0,f_1$ (up to label switching).
 The same definition applies \textit{mutatis mutandis} to the estimators of the mother coefficients $\HatMother_{0}$, $\HatMother_{1}$, and $\hat{G}^{\Psi_{jk}}$.
 It is customary that not all empirical coefficients be retained in the final estimator, and that small coefficients should be discarded to reduce the risk.
-It is also well-known \cite{cai2008information} that individual coefficient thresholding is sub-optimal with respect to the $L^2$ loss, as opposed to block-thresholding procedures with carefully chosen blocks \cite{cai1999adaptive,chicken2005block}.
+It is also well-known \citep{cai2008information} that individual coefficient thresholding is sub-optimal with respect to the $L^2$ loss, as opposed to block-thresholding procedures with carefully chosen blocks \citep{cai1999adaptive,chicken2005block}.
 Here, we build the blocks as follows.

-Motivated by \cite{cai1999adaptive,chicken2005block} we wish to build blocks of consecutive wavelets with size approximately $\log(n)$, which is known to be the best compromise for global versus local adaptation.
-Since there might be fewer than $\log(n)$ wavelets at small resolution level $j$, we will only threshold coefficients with $j$ large enough.
+Motivated by \citep{cai1999adaptive,chicken2005block} we wish to build blocks of consecutive wavelets with size approximately $\log(n)$, which is known to be the best compromise for global versus local adaptation.
+Since there may be fewer than $\log(n)$ wavelets at small resolution levels $j$, we will only threshold coefficients with $j$ large enough.
 We define

 where the infimum is over the integers.
 We then let $N \coloneqq 2^{J_n}$ so that each level with $j \geq J_n$ can be partitioned into an integer number of blocks of $N$ consecutive wavelets.
 More precisely, for each level $j\geq J_n$, and each $\ell = 0,\dots, N^{-1}2^j - 1$ we define the blocks of indices